archer-developer/fos-user-bundle/docs/custom_storage_layer.rst

     it to make your implementation more flexible (this is done for Doctrine using listeners for instance)

-Configuring NucleosUserBundle to use your implementation
+Configuring FOSUserBundle to use your implementation
 --------------------------------------------------------

 To use your own implementation, create a service for your user manager.
 The